mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 up and down by actions taken during a round.

 DYNAMIC INITIATIVE
-During the course of a round a character’s Initiative score may be changed by reactions, recoil and hastening.
+During the course of a round a character's Initiative score may be changed by reactions, recoil and hastening.
 Any changes affect your Initiative for one round only – either the current round if you have yet to act or the following round if you have acted already.
 Reactions